Frequently Asked Questions

 12. What is the difference between online, batch and continuous monitoring?

-Batch processing allows users to compare a large number of records against all available sources at one time.
+Batch allows a comparison of a large number of records against all available data sources at one time.

-Continuous monitoring allows an agency to perform ongoing comparisons against selected data sources.
+Continuous monitoring allows ongoing comparisons against all available data sources.
 For example, an agency may supply a file to Do Not Pay that will be compared to the appropriate data sources any time the data sources are refreshed.
 This eliminates the need to repeatedly send in the same file to Do Not Pay and allows an agency to have the most up-to-date matches against their file.
 Any time the data source or agency file is updated, a comparison is made and the results are available in the portal.

 13. Do you have to search on all the databases or can you select a specific database?

-When you enter information or run a batch job, a search will be performed on all the databases to which you have been given access.
-There is not a function to allow you to modify the databases your agency searches against.
+When you use online, batch or continuous monitoring capabilities, a search will be performed on all the data sources to which you have been given access.
+There is no function which allows you to modify the data sources your agency searches against.

 14. How often is the data in Do Not Pay updated?